Takeaways

 While there are a lot of CRM property management software providers, there are some features common to every CRM.
 For example, modern CRM providers primarily use the cloud to host, manage, and update their software.
 This also means you can access their software on any device with an internet connection, rather than using their CRM as a one-time download limited to only one machine.

 CRMs aren’t just helpful for sales and marketing teams.
 Management teams of all sizes, from a one-person operation to a large property management company, all use CRMs.
-It’s important to note, however, that some CRMs charge extra to allow multiple users to use the software at the same time.
+It’s important to note, however, that some CRMs charge extra to allow multiple users to use the software simultaneously.

 Watch how ButterflyMX works: